 Going Beyond Minimal Requirements for SBOMs

-Cybellum provides lifecycle security management for your supply chain with SBOMs and vulnerability monitoring from design to post-production.
+Cybellum provides lifecycle security management for your supply chain.
+We provide SBOM management and vulnerability monitoring from design to post-production.

 Our proprietary Cyber Digital Twins™ technology creates a blueprint of your software, including detailed SBOMs (beyond the minimal requirements), versions, licenses and architecture, so you can pinpoint vulnerabilities and remediate them.